audrow/yatm/RECORD.md

 I think it would be best to go along with the way that I imagine using the application.
 That is

 - [x] Get the requirements generating correctly with the CLI and plugins
-- [ ] Get validation working with plugins
-- [ ] Get the test-cases generating with the CLI
-  - [ ] Add generation tag
 - [ ] Add exclusion when generating the test cases - use path to YAML file
 - [ ] Convert the test cases into markdown
 - [ ] Create a way of deleting and uploading issues to Github